Article Index

 RPRO 02.04.00 2818-24779 5-10 % 10-30 %

-The graphs below show the comparison between S5P L2_O3_PR OFFL ozone number density profile data and all co-located ground-based reference measurements (May 2018 to November 2023, top: ozonesondes, middle: tropospheric lidar, bottom: stratospheric lidar).
+The graphs below show the comparison between S5P L2_O3_PR OFFL ozone number density profile data and all co-located ground-based reference measurements (May 2018 to August 2024, top: ozonesondes, middle: tropospheric lidar, bottom: stratospheric lidar).
 From left to right: the difference and the percent relative difference between S5P and ozonesonde data, the chi-square profile, the vertical sensitivity, the altitude registration offset, and the averaging kernel FWHM associated with the S5P retrieval.
 The colour scale indicates retrieval degrees of freedom.
 Black dashed lines show mean values (thick lines) and standard deviations (thin lines, around the mean), while white dashed lines indicate the mean difference between the a-priori profile and the reference measurement.
 Dotted black lines indicate the total ex-ante (inductive) uncertainty of TROPOMI and the reference measurements combined (around the mean difference).

-A detailed description of the method and a comprehensive discussion of validation results can be found in the Quarterly Validation Report #21: April 2018 - November 2023.
+A detailed description of the method and a comprehensive discussion of validation results can be found in the Quarterly Validation Report #24: April 2018 - August 2024.

-comp info TROPOMI overpass 201805 202308 AK smooth O3 sonde HARP EVDC ndacc 55 stations within 9090 alt ndens DFS
+comp info TROPOMI overpass 201805 202408 AK smooth O3 sonde HARP EVDC ndacc 60 stations within 9090 alt ndens DFS

-comp info TROPOMI overpass 201805 202308 AK smooth O3 lidar HARP TOLNET ndacc 4 stations within 9090 alt ndens DFS
+comp info TROPOMI overpass 201805 202107 AK smooth O3 lidar HARP TOLNET ndacc 4 stations within 9090 alt ndens DFS

-comp info TROPOMI overpass 201805 202308 AK smooth O3 lidar HARP EVDC ndacc 6 stations within 9090 alt ndens DFS
+comp info TROPOMI overpass 201805 202408 AK smooth O3 lidar HARP EVDC ndacc 6 stations within 9090 alt ndens DFS

 Validation Method

 Validation of the S5P TROPOMI L2_O3_PR ozone profile data entails quantitative comparisons to independent reference measurements collected from ground-based monitoring networks, cross-validation with other satellite instruments, assessment of the retrieved information content based on the analysis of the associated averaging kernels, and visual inspections of daily maps of S5P ozone data and associated parameters.
+A detailed description can be found in Keppens, et al. (2024).
+This section has been updated with respect to the manuscript.

 Ground-based networks: